peburrows/mongo_db_logger/README.md

           Rails.logger.add_metadata(:user_guid =&gt; @user_guid)
         end

-1. And optionally, and PLEASE be sure to protect this behind a login, you can add a basic logging view by adding the following to your routes:

-        map.add_central_logger_resources!

-  With that you can then visit `/log` to view log entries (latest first).
-You can add parameters like `page=3` to page through to older entries, or `count=30` to change the number of log entries per page.

 ## Examples

-And now, for a couple quick examples on getting ahold of this log data… First, here’s how to get a handle on the MongoDB from within a Rails console:
+And now, for a couple quick examples on getting ahold of this log data...
+First, here's how to get a handle on the MongoDB from within a Rails console:

     >> db = Rails.logger.mongo_connection
     => #&lt;Mongo::DB:0x102f19ac0 @slave_ok=nil, @name="my_app" ... &gt;